Reform Zionism: Hebrew Union College

-In 1897 Hebrew Union College President and founder Isaac M. Wise described Judaism as "eternal" and "not tied down to a piece of land here or there".
+In 1897, Hebrew Union College President and founder Isaac M. Wise described Judaism as "eternal" and "not tied down to a piece of land here or there".
 In 1903, Kaufmann Kohler replaced Wise as President of Hebrew Union College.
 Kohler believed that American Judaism "stands for American thought and American spirit, and not for Zionistic Neo-Hebraism or the language of the Jewish ghetto".
 The College adopted the position that "America is our Zion".
-Between 1905 and 1907 several faculty members resigned.
+Between 1905 and 1907, several faculty members resigned.
 Louis Lipsky said he was forced to resign over his support for Zionism.
-In 1907 three pro-Zionist instructors resigned their positions: Henry Malter, Max L. Margolis and Max Schloessinger.
+In 1907, three pro-Zionist instructors resigned their positions: Henry Malter, Max L. Margolis and Max Schloessinger.
 Both Malter and Schloessinger had published papers that were critical of Reform theology's rejection of Zionism.
 Schloessinger was particularly influenced by Ahad Ha'am.
 Zionists accused the College of forcing the men out because of their views.
 Margolis said that Kohler had told him that a Zionist could not be trusted to teach biblical exegesis.
 Public perception, including among the students of the College, was that Margolis was a victim of bigoted prejudice against Zionism.
 The Jewish Exponent wrote that a Zionist professor could not be allowed to turn the universal teachings of Judaism into "crude and nationalistic utterances".
 In 1920 after the San Remo Declaration on Palestine the College reaffirmed their anti-Zionist views in a statement: "We declare that no one land, Palestine or any other, can be called 'the national home of the Jews'".

 The Union of American Hebrew Congregations

 The Union of American Hebrew Congregations was founded in 1873 by Isaac M. Wise.
-In 1898 it adopted a resolution opposing Zionism which said: "The Jews are not a nation, but a religious community".
+In 1898, it adopted a resolution opposing Zionism which said: "The Jews are not a nation, but a religious community".
 They called Zion a "holy memory" but mainted that "America is our Zion".
 They said the mission of Judaism was spiritual, rather than political.
 This position was reaffirmed in 1919: "We, therefore, do not seek Israel for any national homeland, it being our conviction that Israel is at home in every free country and should be at home in all lands".

 Union member Isaac Wolfe Bernheim was opposed to political Zionism supported the establishment of the Reform Church of American Israelites made up of "100 percent Americans" so that the "voice of the real American Israel may be heard".
 Bernheim and publications like The American Hebrew suggested replacing the term "Jewish" to avoid association with Zionist ideology, which they feared could create doubts about their loyalty to America.
 These proposals were unpopular and unsuccessful.

 Youth

 The Reform Zionist movement has an international youth wing, represented by its youth movement, Netzer Olami, which includes branches in many countries across the world.
+NFTY, the Union for Reform Judaism's youth movement, is also declaredly Zionist.